JuliaGNI/RungeKutta.jl/README.md

 ```julia
 julia> using RungeKutta
 ```
-a `Tableau` can be created by calling any one of the provided constructors, e.g.,
+a `Tableau` can be created by calling any one of the provided constructors, for example
 ```julia
 julia> TableauExplicitMidpoint()